sailfishos-chum/qt6/README.md

 In addition, add the library to [packages.qt6](packages.qt6) or [packages.kf6](packages.kf6) files.

+For packages and libraries from KPIM or KDE Applications which use common versioning scheme (usually YY.MM.R, for year, month, and a counter), [packages.kde](packages.kde) is handled in the same way.
+The macro name is `kde_version` for these.

 By using these macros and having library added into packages files, it will be possible to update the libraries automatically on the next Qt or KF version bump.